dortania/OpenCore-Post-Install/universal/iservices.md

 Well mate, you've done it.
 You blacklisted your AppleID.
 The fix is simple but not pretty, **you MUST call [Apple](https://support.apple.com/en-us/HT201232)**.
 Otherwise, there is no proceeding besides using a new account.
 Adding a payment card before calling can help legitimize the account so it doesn't seem as much like a bot.

 ![](../images/post-install/iservices-md/blacklist.png)
+ * For Apple contacting, there are 2 methods
+   * Apple calls you: [Apple Support](https://getsupport.apple.com/).
+You must click on Apple ID and then select the iCloud, Facetime & Messages.
+Now, you should click on Talk to Apple Support Now and type your phone number
+   * You can contact Apple for support and service as well, look for your country in the list and then make a phone call: [Apple Support Phone Numbers](Apple https://support.apple.com/en-us/HT201232)